madebits/madebits.github.io/r/msnet-simplicity-home-theater.md

 * /slidespeed - number in seconds between 3 and 60 (default 5) for slide show speed.
 The speed is measured single show of a page fully finishes.
 * /loop - by default MediaPreview closes when trying to preview after files are finished.
 If /loop is specified preview continues back from beginning (or back from end in upwards).
 * /noautorotate - by default images are automatically rotated based on EXIF information.
 The default behavior can be disabled by specifying this option.
-* /border - if specified a border is added images (when more than one per page).
+* /border - if specified, a border is added to images (when more than one per page).
 *
 Keyboard and mouse options of MediaPreview are similar to those of Simplicity Home Theater: